hallofdreams/hallofdreams.github.io/_posts/2021-03-01-the-death-of-poetry.md

 tags: [essay, poetry, david]     # TAG names should always be lowercase
 ---

+## Outline [not to be included in final version]:

+* Part I: Introductory sentence.
+Poetry is dead, and this essay is all about discovering why, how, and when.
+* Part II: Latin is a 'dead language'.
+It's not necessary for anything except itself; its other applications and utilities can be gotten elsewhere.
+Current levels of interest in Latin don't make it a living language.
+* Part III: Here's why poetry fits the same mould that Latin does.
+It's weird for us to even think about poetry as being 'necessary' for anything; here are examples of people who thought it once was.
+* Part IV: Here's how poetry changed over the centuries, gradually becoming more abstract and requiring more from the audience.
+Poetry, like any art form, assumes some amount of common ground; increase that amount too much, make the poetry too abstruse, and as a popular medium poetry will wither away.
+A look at poetry journals will confirm this.
+* Part V: "In Horologium" example, showing *why* the distinction matters; being thrown in the deep end with a foreign language isn't a good way to appreciate it.
+Anyone expecting modern 'poetry' to be anything like pre-1916 poetry will have a tough time jumping into that 'common ground' necessary to enjoy and not just intellectually appreciate it.
+This goes both directions.
+* Part VI: What survives now from the old poetic tradition has split into various groups, including most forms of music and things like 'slam poetry', in addition to what's found in journals.
+This is much like how Latin fractured into the Romantic languages; had we called all of the resulting languages 'Latin', we'd have lost something.
+* Part VII: Talk about my experience with *Faust*, and how even reading the English translation was like reading "IN HOROLOGIUM", complete with that buffer time before the lightbulb went off.
+* Part VIII: Talk about haiku, and why you can't just write a poem in the old styles and publish it and have it read, even if it's good.
+It's the wrong 'genre'.
+Talk about /u/poem\_for\_your\_sprog, and how his work is almost all light verse.
+* Part IX: Rubiyat, Cyberiad.
+Talk about translation of poetry.
+If it can be done at all, it will a) not be easy to get right, b) be very easy to get wrong, and c) require somebody 'fluent' in both and a capable independent writer of newer forms.
+* Part X: Conclusion.

 ## Part I: Art, Gone to Decay

 > *Through thy battlements, Newstead, the hollow winds whistle:*